The Future of Skills-Based Hiring: How AI is Transforming Talent Assessment and Ending the Degree Requirement Era

 I was wrong.

-"The announcement was real.
-The intention was real."
-He shrugged.
-"Nobody rebuilt the actual process.
+"The announcements were real.
+The intention was real," notes one HR leader quoted in the study.
+"But nobody rebuilt the actual process.
 Nobody trained managers to evaluate differently.
-Nobody changed what metrics we track.
+Nobody changed what metrics they track.
 So everyone reverted."

 The data confirms this.
 A 2025 analysis found that while 85% of companies claimed skills-based hiring, only 0.14% of actual hires were affected by degree requirement removal.